VATSIM-UK/UK-Sector-File/Contributing.md

 ## Contributing to the data

 If you're just getting started with GitLab (and project contributions) then we suggest you take a look at issues marked with the "up-for-grabs" label.
-These issues will be of resonable size and challenge, for anyone to start contributing to the project.  []This was inspired by an article by Ken C. Dodds](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.wior7p101).
+These issues will be of resonable size and challenge, for anyone to start contributing to the project.
+[This was inspired by an article by Ken C. Dodds](https://medium.com/@kentcdodds/first-timers-only-78281ea47455#.wior7p101).

 If you're comfortable with contributing to Open Source projects on GitLab please ensure you read our expectations for issue tracking, feature proposals and merge requests.